-PHOENIX (AP) -- Oral arguments are set Friday afternoon in the case of a woman whose conviction was overturned in the death of her 4-year-old son.
+PHOENIX (AP) -- Oral arguments were held Friday in the case of an Arizona woman whose conviction was overturned in the death of her 4-year-old son.

-Debra Milke is seeking to disqualify the Maricopa County Attorney's Office from the case, claiming the office is pursuing it purely for political reasons.
+Debra Milke is seeking to disqualify the Maricopa County Attorney's Office from the case.
+She claims the office is pursuing it purely for political reasons.

 Milke was convicted and sentenced to death in 1990 for sending her son off to visit a mall Santa Claus with two men who fatally shot the boy in the desert.